Solutions-Challenge/green-day-backend-system/README.md

 - https://firebase.google.com/docs/admin/setup
 - https://firebase.google.com/docs/firestore

-We weren't sure how you would be testing our backend without using the our Google cloud account, so we added the service account to our Github.
-Our club leader has suggested to make our Github private as a result.
+We weren't sure how you would be testing our backend without using the our Google cloud account, our club leader has suggested pushing our service account and making our Github private.
 Normally this would be a huge breach in security but since our Github is private there should be little risk.

 ## 💻 Running Locally
 First create a virtual enviornment with python3.8